trstlabs/intento-portal/README.md

 Using Trustless Triggers and Trustless Contracts through the TrustlessJS library.

 ### Features

-- Dashboard for Triggers
+- Dashboard for Flows
 - Autocompound INTO tokens
-- Advanced automation for scheduling transactions with interchain accounts
+- Advanced automation for scheduling flows using (self-)hosted interchain accounts
 - Send tokens on a recurring basis

 Based on Junoblocks and Wasmswap interface, an open-source interface for a CosmWasm decentralized exchange.